pipbeale/pipbeale.github.io/_posts/2023-3-15-PVAprinting.md

 ![name](/images/PVAtemptests.png)

 Put an SD card into your compy, dont forget (like I did) to tick for the software to add supports and then hit slice.
-Once it is done it'll ask you if you want to export the .gode file to the external drive.
+Once it is done it'll ask you if you want to export the .gcode file to the external drive.
 Hit yes, and then hit eject drive!

 ![name](/images/PVAtestslicer.png)